 Professional Sequence Core:

 Professional Sequence Courses Middle and Secondary:

-- EDUC 0321 - The Middle School and its Students
+- EDUC 0321 - Middle School and its Students

-- EDUC 0354 - Educational Planning and Evaluation: Middle and Secondary Schools
+- EDUC 0354 - Teaching Middle and High School Students

 - EDUC 0363 - Sheltered English Immersion

 - Appropriate academic Methods course, such as the following:

 - ENGL 0350 - Methods of Teaching English in the Secondary and/or Middle School